-From exploring one of Singapore’s few lighthouses to panoramic views of JB, here are five lesser-known sights and spots to explore on your next after-dark adventure.
+From exploring one of Singapore’s few lighthouses to panoramic views of Johor Bahru, here are five lesser-known sights and spots to explore on your next after-dark adventure.

 And to document our cycling adventure, we brought the nifty vivo X70 Pro smartphone along to commemorate our fitspo journey with some slick, HD night shots to show off on IG afterwards.

 To get you started, we’ve mapped out a route spanning from Raffles Marina to Woodlands Waterfront.
 These locations are generally less-traversed, with scenic locations and hidden gems to check off the list from sunset to sunrise.